 National Maritime Museum, London (neg.
 PY 7370).
-See also, "Case of the Vigilante" (London, 1826); copy in the John Carter Brown Library at Brown University."
+See Committee of the Religious Society of Friends, Case of the Vigilante: With Some Reflections on that Traffic (London, 1826).
+Copy also held in the John Carter Brown Library at Brown University.

-Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International
+Image is in the public domain.
+Metadata is available under Creative Commons Attribution-NonCommercial 4.0 International.

 "The Representation of the Brig 'Vigilante'", Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora, accessed October 15, 2021, http://www.slaveryimages.org/s/slaveryimages/item/3001